mnr/writing-wip/dimensions_living_book/fires.md

 "I suppose.
 How are you doing in school?"

 Greta was losing interest in her kitchen and her neighborhood.
-The siblings saw the indicators and realized it was time to move Greta out of her home and into someplace with more resources; a nice apartment in the independent wing of Dimensions Living in Stevens Point, Wisconsin.
+The siblings saw the indicators and realized it was time to move Greta out of her home and into someplace with more resources; a nice apartment in the independent wing of Evergreen Meadows Senior Community in Stevens Point, Wisconsin.
 We have a video of Greta sticking out her tongue at us as she unhappily left her home in Neilsville.